Our initiatives to comply with the new SUPD rules

 We offer a wide range of plastic free paper cups made from cardboard with a water based barrier coating.

 The Paper2Paper cups have the PAP21 certificate for recyclability, which means they do not require a separate or additional waste collection system as they can be recycled together with paper.

 Available sizes – 4oz/120ml, 7oz/180ml, 8oz/220ml, 12oz/350ml, 16oz/450ml.

 Minimum order from 500 pieces

 yogurt and other snacks or desserts!
-The high quality cardboard we use to produce the ice cream cups is designed for food packaging and is glossy so the cups are bright and glossy with vibrant colors.
+The high quality cardboard we use to produce the ice cream cups is designed for food packaging and is glossy so the cups are bright and shiny with vibrant colours.

-- The ice cream cups come from our plastic-free products.
+- The ice cream cups come from our plastic-free product line.
 The cardboard has a water-based barrier coating.